 The small details at home, just like the windows make a big impact on the overall outlook and comfort.
 It is a good measure to keep them looking clean and maintain longevity.
-If the window is in an area which is exposed to strong winds, dust, and is also closer to the ground level, then the frequency of cleaning them and the cost of maintenance will be higher.
+If the window is in an area that is exposed to strong winds, and dust and is also closer to the ground level, then the frequency of cleaning them and the cost of maintenance will be higher.

 When we plan to get a certain design or material for having a window, we generally want to keep the same for a long duration.
 Windows and doors of a house are not changed frequently and are made to last until it starts ripping off.
 Cleaning and lubricating the nuts and bolts are important to avoid any creaking sound or rust.

 The more importance you give to keeping the windows well maintained the better will be the appearance of your home as well as the security.
 Wanting a good-looking house and getting it is simple, but maintaining is the tricky part.